MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-setup-azure-hdinsight.md

 You could set up HDInsight/Spark cluster to run PySpark scripts on Microsoft Academic Graph.
 Here are the step-by-step instructions.

-## Create an Azure HDInsight resource
+## Create Azure HDInsight resource

 From Azure portal Home > Create a resource > Analytics > HDInsight